A-00768

 Plain Language

-Developers of high-risk AI decision systems must exercise reasonable care to protect consumers from known or reasonably foreseeable risks of algorithmic discrimination arising from intended and contracted uses.
-A rebuttable presumption of reasonable care applies if the developer (1) complies with the documentation requirements in § 1551 and (2) retains an AG-approved independent third party to complete bias and governance audits.
-The AG must publish and annually update a list of qualified independent auditors.
-Self-testing to identify discrimination and pool-expansion activities are carved out from the definition of algorithmic discrimination.
+Developers of high-risk AI decision systems must exercise reasonable care to protect consumers from known or reasonably foreseeable algorithmic discrimination risks.
+To earn a rebuttable presumption of compliance in an AG enforcement action, a developer must (1) comply with the documentation requirements of § 1551 and (2) retain an independent third-party auditor from a list published annually by the AG to complete bias and governance audits.
+The AG must publish the first list of qualified auditors by January 1, 2026.
+Self-testing and diversity-expansion uses of high-risk systems are expressly excluded from the definition of algorithmic discrimination.

 Statutory Text